About Sarah Reinertsen

 Sarah stepped onto the world stage after making sports history in one of the toughest endurance events in the world — the Hawaii Ironman.
 This legendary race starts with a 2.4-mile swim (3.8km), continues with a 112-mile bike (180km), and culminates with a 26.2-mile run (42.2km), all in a single day.
 On 10/15/05, Sarah completed the Ironman World Championships in Kona in a very respectable time of 15 hours and 5 minutes, becoming the first woman to finish an Ironman on a prosthetic leg.
+Her Ironman story was recently revisited in Ironman Magazine for the race’s 40th anniversary.
 A year later, she raced around the world on “The Amazing Race,” the Emmy-award-winning CBS reality TV series.

 Sarah’s story has been covered in many national newspapers and she has graced the covers of many magazines, including Runner’s World, ESPN, Triathlete, and Competitor.
 In 2009, GPP Life published her book, “In A Single Bound,” an honest, touching and funny memoir about how a feisty, one-legged girl struggling to fit in with her two-legged friends grows up to become a world-class athlete and TV personality.